fxos-components/bridge/README.md

 to validate if action was executed (eg. `write` have no effect after `close` so promise will be rejected).

-### Bypassing the Manager

 ### Memory management

-Threads keep track of how many inbound clients are connected to them.
+Each thread keeps track of how many inbound clients are connected to them.
 When the last client disconnects they will broadcast a `'redundant'` event.
 Whatever spawned the thread (usually the Manager) can then destroy it to free up memory.

 To manage memory in you apps you can `.disconnect()` clients when the app is in the background and re`.connect() when they come back to the foreground.